adorsys/xs2a/doc/usecases/AspspProfile_useData.md

  * To get 'aisRedirectUrlToAspsp' create Get request to URI 'http://your_host:port/aspsp-profile/redirect-url-to-aspsp-ais'

  * To get 'multicurrencyAccountLevel' create Get request to URI 'http://your_host:port/aspsp-profile/multicurrency-account-level'

+ * To get 'availableBookingStatuses' create Get request to URI 'http://your_host:port/aspsp-profile/available-booking-statuses'